przybylek/p2p_education/README.md

 # Earthquake Solidarity Project – Online Appendix

+This repository contains supplementary materials for the ISD'25 paper:
+**From Post-Disaster Support to Educational Equity: Conceptualizing a Volunteer-Driven Peer-to-Peer Learning Ecosystem at Scale**
+*Öykü Kaplan, Adam Przybylek and Michael Neumann*

-This repository contains supplementary materials for the Earthquake Solidarity Project study.
-You can explore, download, and inspect each data source directly.
+You can browse, download, and inspect each data source directly.

 ---